ArcticSnow/snowpyt/README.md

 - render the medatadata text better
 - create new plot combination
 - put option to adjust figure size to desired size and dpi
+- add option to save pits in Pickle format or CSV
+-

 ## Objective
 The objective of this library is to provide visualization tool for snowpit data.